dotnet/EntityFramework.Docs/entity-framework/core/saving/disconnected-entities.md

 ### With other keys

-Some other mechanism is needed to identity new entities when key values are not generated automatically.
+Some other mechanism is needed to identify new entities when key values are not generated automatically.
 There are two general approaches to this:
  * Query for the entity
  * Pass a flag from the client